Viacheslav1510/CI_PP3_Coffee_Machine/README.md

 ## User Stories

 ### Users
+1. I want to log in to program
-1. I want to have clear options to select drink
+2. I want to have clear options to select drink
-2. I want to be able to insert money
+3. I want to be able to insert money
-3. I want to get change if I insert more money than drink cost
+4. I want to get change if I insert more money than drink cost
-4. I want to receive a real time feedback throughout the program running
+5. I want to receive a real time feedback throughout the program running
+6. I want to collect bonuses
+7. I want to check my bonuses
+8. I want to have free drink with collected bonuses
-5. I want to see report
+9. I want to see report
-6. I want to be able to turn off the coffee machine
+10. I want to be able to turn off the coffee machine

 ### Coffee machine Owner
-7. I want users to easily select options from the menu
+11. I want users to easily select options from the menu
-8. I want the user to get feedback in case of wrong input
+12. I want the user to get feedback in case of wrong input
-9. I want collect profit after user insert money
+13. I want collect profit after user insert money
-10. I want to let user to see report after authorization
+14. I want to let user to see report after authorization
-11. I want to validate wrong email input
+15. I want to validate wrong email input
-12. I want to update google sheets while user makes their drink
+16. I want to update google sheets while user makes their drink

 ## Technical Design